TSA officers intercepted Firearms

 - That’s more than a 7 percent (282 more) increase in firearm discoveries from 2017’s total of 3,957.

-TSA rules for traveling 2020: Firearm possession laws vary by state and locality.
+TSA rules for Firearms: Firearm possession laws vary by state and locality.
 TSA may impose civil penalties of up to $13,333 per violation, per person for prohibited items violations and violations of other TSA rules.
 Repeat violations will result in higher penalties.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.
 Some airlines’ policies may differ from TSA’s.

 We strongly suggest travelers contact their airline for specific firearm and ammunition policies and check local laws related to the carrying and transport of firearms.
 If you plan to travel with your firearm, make sure you know the rules for packing it in your checked baggage.